psavidis/resume/README.md

 # Petros Savidis' Resume

 <div id="welcome-text">
-  Welcome to the codebase of my resume!
-The readme can be also read in its corresponding <a href="https://psavidis.github.io/resume/blog.html">blog</a> format 🙃
+  Welcome to my resume!
+This README can be read in <a href="https://psavidis.github.io/resume/blog.html">blog</a> format as well 🙃
 </div>

 ## Live Resume